frnrbt/ondorse-home/blog/chinese-sandbox.md

 image_alt: dragon-china
 thumb_image_alt: lorem-ipsum
 seo:
-  title: 'Fintechs out of regulatory sandbox - China edition'
+  title: Fintechs out of regulatory sandbox - China edition
   description: >-
     China's recent crackdownon the tech industry is a very good reminder that while fintech companies may enjoy some kind of freedom for a while, regulators will clamp down at some point.
   extra:
     - name: 'og:type'
       value: article
       keyName: property
     - name: 'og:title'
-      value: 'Fintechs out of regulatory sandbox - China edition'
+      value: Fintechs out of regulatory sandbox - China edition
       keyName: property
     - name: 'og:description'
       value: >-
         China's recent crackdownon the tech industry is a very good reminder that while fintech companies may enjoy some kind of freedom for a while, regulators will clamp down at some point.
       keyName: property
     - name: 'og:image'
       value: images/istockphoto-1308630330-612x612-349baf0b.jpeg